ethan-zieba/CTF-writeups/README.md

 # CTF Writeups

-Will organize the repo in a better way after work, I have no clue of how do write good writeups, hope it does the job
+Organized the repo by year/ctf/challenge type

+May change in the future